noisecode3/TombRaiderLinuxLauncher/README.md

 This should add Kitten Adventure Demo.

-If it don't work try installing the python3 module from the error, with pip
+If it don't work try installing the python3 module from the error, with pip, you'll need, beautifulsoup4 and tqdm

 ```shell
 python3 getData.py https://www.trle.net/sc/levelfeatures.php?lid=3379